dell/karavi-observability/docs/GETTING_STARTED_GUIDE.md

 ```console
 $ kubectl apply --validate=false -f https://github.com/jetstack/cert-manager/releases/download/v1.1.0/cert-manager.crds.yaml
 ```

+> **Changes in release 0.3.0**
+>
+> Copy the vxflexos-config Secret from the CSI PowerFlex Driver namespace into the namespace where Karavi Observability is deployed.
+> Note: The target namespace must exist before executing this command.
+>
+> *Example command to copy the secret from the vxflexos namespace to the karavi namespace.*
+>
+> ```console
+> $ kubectl get secret vxflexos-config -n vxflexos -o yaml | sed 's/namespace: vxflexos/namespace: karavi/' | kubectl create -f -
+> ```

 The command below deploys Karavi Observability on the Kubernetes cluster in the default configuration.
 The [configuration](##Configuration) section below lists all the parameters that can be configured during installation.